ochronasec/ochrona-cli/README.md

 Ochrona is a free solution for securing the dependencies used in Python projects.
 Ochrona also includes support for _policies_ which give you additional control over what aspects of your dependency usage you'd like to be alerted on.

 The Ochrona maintainers care deeply about Developer Experience (DX), if you have any feedback or run into issues please open an issue [here](https://github.com/ochronasec/ochrona-cli/issues).

+### Vulnerability Data
+Ochrona maintains its own database of vulnerabilities impacting Python packages.
+You're welcome to check out the database [here](https://github.com/ochronasec/ochrona_python_vulnerabilities).
+This database is updated frequently using data from NVD, Github, and other sources.
+Ochrona will update its local copy of the database if a new version exists.

 ### Supported file types
 - `*requirements*.txt`